Paragard Lawsuits

 Who Qualifies to File a Paragard Lawsuit?

 Compensation can be for injuries that cause physical, financial and emotional hardship.
-It can also help pay for medical treatments, replace lost wages and ease any pain or suffering.
+It can also help pay for medical treatments, replace lost wages and ease pain or suffering.

 It is important to speak with a lawyer to review your options and the specifics of your case.